Space to Create Paonia just completed an arts market survey to determine the community’s needs for affordable creative live-work space.

 • Help build support and secure additional funding.

 We held a Survey Launch Party on September 27th in Poulos Park, Downtown Paonia.
 During Mountain Harvest Festival weekend, the Paonia team set up a booth in Town Park where people were encouraged to take the online survey.
-The survey is available online until November 7th, 2018.
-TAKE THE SURVEY!
+Following the “launch” weekend, we promoted the survey on our social media channels, through newsletters, and at local events.

 WHAT IS THE TIMELINE FOR THE PAONIA PROJECT?